iamjohnford/kotlin-web-site/docs/topics/tour/kotlin-tour-functions.md

 * `text` has type `String`.
 * the function returns the result of the [`.uppercase()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/uppercase.html) function called on `text`.
+* the entire lambda expression is assigned to the `upperCaseString` variable with the assignment operator `=`.
+* the lambda expression is called by using the variable `upperCaseString` like a function and the string `"hello"` as a parameter.
+* the `println()` function prints the result.

 > If you declare a lambda without parameters, then there is no need to use `->`.
 For example:
 > ```kotlin